Citolab/diggel/README.md

 Each context is an different Angular application deployed on a subsite of the same domain.
-A fifth application named: Diggel contains the login, start and end pages and is deployed in the root.
+A fifth application named *Diggel* contains the login, start and end pages and is deployed in the root.

 ![alt text](screenshot.png)